austinbhale/clang-tidy-html/README.md

 ## Versioning

 This repository uses [LLVM Clang](http://clang.llvm.org/extra/clang-tidy/index.html) for versioning.
 All checks confirmed for version 6.0-10.0+.
 Earlier versions should have support for the vast majority of checks.
 Later versions update based on the information presented on LLVM's official [checks list](http://clang.llvm.org/extra/clang-tidy/checks/list.html).

+The `-d --checks_dict_url` option the check list can be replaced another version.

 ## Authors